itismarcii/MOBA/README.md

 # MOBA
 For fun MOBA base Project

-Package that allows the user to have a "to go" base MOBA like Character
+Package that allows the user to have a "to go" base MOBA like Character (further Environment)

 ## Implemented
 StateMachine  (Idle, Walk, Slowed, Stunned, CastAbility, Charmed (no timplemented jet), Death)